YAMANASHI, Japan — It's become one of the main attractions in this sleepy town, just southwest of Tokyo.

 "You'd say you are a generation behind, but we're two to three generations behind," Rogers said.
 "Some of the obstacles going forward is people just being able to envision the ability to build a brand new system on a congested corridor."

-It's a system Japan has already built up, with the most extensive high-speed rail system in the world.
-Now, it's hoping to take the technology beyond its borders, to keep the Japanese economy racing ahead.
+It's a system Japan has already built up, with the most extensive high-speed rail systems in the world.
+Now, it's hoping to take the technology beyond its borders, to keep the Japanese economy moving.